ballerina-platform/ballerina-distribution/examples/http-caller/http_caller.md

 # HTTP caller

-The caller represents the endpoint that initiated the call toward a service.
-It contains remote/local addresses and uses to send out responses primarily.
-In addition to that, advanced scenarios such as redirect, continue are handled using the `http:Caller`.
-When the caller is defined, the resource function return type limits only to `error?`.
-If you need to execute some logic even after responding, the `http:Caller` respond method is useful compared to value returns as the flow continues.
+The `http:Caller` represents the endpoint that initiated the call toward a service.
+It is used to send responses back to the caller.
+In addition, it also contains meta information such as remote/local addresses.
+When the `http:Caller` is defined, the resource function return type is constrained to `error?`. `http:Caller` is useful to handle scenarios such as sending status code `100 Continue` or doing some work after sending the response to the caller.
+In most cases, `http:Caller` is not required as returning from the resource function sends the response back to the caller.

 ::: code http_caller.bal :::